Alderman House

 The Alderman House (also known as the Royal Palm Antiques) is a historic house located at 2572 East First Street in Fort Myers, Florida.
 It is locally significant as an excellent example of the Mediterranean Revival style architecture in Fort Myers during the Florida Land Boom of the 1920s.

 Description and history

 The stuccoed 2 1/2-story house was completed in 1925 in the Mediterranean Revival/Spanish Colonial Revival style of architecture.
-The house is currently the national headquarters for The Healthcare Television Network.
+The house is currently a wedding and events venue.

 On December 1, 1988, it was added to the U.S. National Register of Historic Places.